indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_python_files.rst

 :py:class:`PythonExecutable` instance which defines a standalone executable containing Python.
 This function is a registered *target*, which is a named entity that can be individually built or run.
-By returning a ``PythonExecutable`` instance, this function/target is saying *build an executable containing Python*.
+By returning a :py:class:`PythonExecutable` instance, this function/target is saying *build an executable containing Python*.

 The :py:class:`PythonExecutable` type holds all state needed to package and run